ayushpandeynp/catstronaut/README.md

 # Interactive Comic Project
-This is a cat-themed space exploration story depicted through an interactive comic website.
-The protagonist of this story is a cat who embarks on a journey to the moon.
+This story is a cat-themed space exploration adventure, depicted through an interactive comic website.
+The protagonist is a cat who embarks on a journey to the moon.

 ## Story
 Our protagonist, a cat, looks up at the moon every night, wondering what lies far beyond its earthly home.
 One day, the cat finds an opportunity to become an astronaut and, without a second thought, seizes this chance.
 It undergoes training and prepares to board a rocket.
 Finally, the cat travels about 238,000 miles to reach the moon, where it looks up and sees the Earth from a new perspective.